-The five ski-fields listed below (from east to west along SH73) are easily accessible from the highway, four of them in the Craigieburn Range and one, Temple Basin, around 50km further west above Arthur’s Pass.
+The four ski-fields listed below (from east to west along SH73) are easily accessible from the highway.
 They predominantly offer traditional, inexpensive, Kiwi ski-club-style winter sports with spectacular views, reliable snow and virtually no queues.
-There are no gondolas, cable cars or chairlifts: T-bars, platter lifts and “nutcracker” rope tows are the go.
 Most have equipment rental and some offer on-field accommodation.
-The season generally runs from July to September, although October is often good; for snow conditions check wsnow.co.nz.
+The season generally runs from July to September, although October is often good; for snow conditions check snow.co.nz.

 Tickets, passes and Transport

-All fields offer their own season tickets, though many go for the multi-mountain Chill6 Pass (wchillout.co.nz), which covers all the fields below plus Mount Olympus.
-The Chill11 Pass additionally covers Hanmer Springs, Mount Lyford, Roundhill and three other fields.
+All fields offer their own season tickets, though many go for the multi-mountain Chill6 Pass, which covers all the fields below plus Mount Olympus.
+The Chill12 Pass additionally covers Hanmer Springs, Mount Lyford, Mt Dobson and three other fields.
 Smylies in Springfield runs regular shuttles to Porters and other fields; check their website for prices.